Appalachian State–Georgia Southern football rivalry

 The Appalachian State–Georgia Southern football rivalry, also known as Deeper Than Hate, is a college rivalry between the Mountaineers of Appalachian State University in Boone, North Carolina, and the Eagles of Georgia Southern University in Statesboro, Georgia.

+Appalachian State leads the all-time series, 21–19–1.
+The rivalry has been played annually since 1993, when Georgia Southern joined Appalachian State in the Southern Conference; before both programs joined the Sun Belt (and the FBS) in 2014.

+History

 Despite being located in separate states, the two universities have similar academic profiles, both having developed from teachers' colleges, and being prominent regional universities in the South.
-In addition, both Appalachian and Georgia Southern historically held a very strong presence during their time in the Division I Football Championship Subdivision, having combined to win nine national championships, four Walter Payton Awards, and two Buck Buchanan Awards.
+In addition, both Appalachian and Georgia Southern historically held a very strong presence during their time in the Division I Football Championship Subdivision (FCS), having combined to win nine national championships, four Walter Payton Awards, and two Buck Buchanan Awards.
 On March 27, 2013, both schools were invited to join the Sun Belt Conference of the Football Bowl Subdivision (FBS) beginning in 2014.

-Appalachian State leads the all-time series, 21–18–1.
-The rivalry has been played annually since 1993, when Georgia Southern joined Appalachian State in the Southern Conference; before both programs joined the Sun Belt (and the FBS) in 2014.

-History

 Georgia Southern's football program began in 1924 while the program at Appalachian began in 1928.
 The Eagles and Mountaineers first met in 1932, with South Georgia Teachers College beating Appalachian State Teachers College 33–0.
 In 1941, Georgia Southern discontinued its football program, and it wasn't until 1982 before the Eagles again took the field.
 The makings of the rivalry truly began when the Mountaineers beat the Eagles in the quarterfinals of the 1987 I-AA Playoffs.
 Georgia Southern returned the favor in 2001.

+In December 2025, Georgia Southern and Appalachian State were selected to face one another in the 2025 JLab Birmingham Bowl.
+This is the first time the schools have played a post season game against one another since moving up to the Football Bowl Subdivision (FBS).
+It is also the first time the rivalry game has been played outside of Statesboro, Georgia, or Boone, North Carolina.